peterhinch/micropython_eeprom/README.md

 The driver supports mounting the EEPROM chips as a filesystem.
 Initially the device will be unformatted so it is necessary to issue code along these lines to format the device.
-Code assumes a 64KiB device:
+Code assumes one or more 64KiB devices:

 ```python
 import uos